mattray/spiceweasel/README.md

 # Requirements #

 Spiceweasel currently depends on `knife` to run commands for it, and requires the `chef` gem for validating cookbook metadata.
-Infrastructure files must either end in `.json` or `.yml` to be processed.
+Infrastructure files must end in `.rb`, `.json` or `.yml` to be processed.

 Written and tested initially with Chef 0.9.12 (may still work) and continuing development with the 10.x series.
 It is tested with Ruby 1.8.7 and 1.9.2.

 # File Syntax #

-The syntax for the Spiceweasel file may be either JSON or YAML format of Chef primitives describing what is to be instantiated.
+The syntax for the Spiceweasel file may be Ruby, JSON or YAML format of Chef primitives describing what is to be instantiated.
 Please refer to the [examples/example.json](https://github.com/mattray/spiceweasel/blob/master/examples/example.json) or [examples/example.yml](https://github.com/mattray/spiceweasel/blob/master/examples/example.yml) for examples of the same infrastructure.
 Each subsection below shows the YAML syntax converted to knife commands.

 ## Manifest syntax changes in Spiceweasel 2.0 ##